Popular Locations

 - Yale New Haven Hospital - Saint Raphael Campus

-The Adult Congenital Heart Disease Program is the first integrated program in Connecticut dedicated to the care of adult patients with complex congenital heart disease.
+The Yale Adult Congenital Heart Program, part of the Heart and Vascular Center, is the first integrated program in Connecticut dedicated to the care of adult patients with complex congenital heart disease.

 This multidisciplinary program encompasses the full spectrum of care and provides continuity for adults living with congenital heart disease.
-The Adult Congenital Heart Program provides regular inpatient and outpatient services to the most complex adult congenital heart patients, offering a full spectrum of imaging, exercise testing and surgical and less-invasive catheterization therapies.
+The Yale Adult Congenital Heart Program is accredited by the Adult Congenital Heart Association and provides regular inpatient and outpatient services to the most complex adult congenital heart patients, offering a full spectrum of imaging, exercise testing and surgical and less-invasive catheterization therapies.

-Our expert care team includes a cardiologist who is board-certified in pediatric and adult cardiology; a pediatric cardiologist; an adult cardiologist; pulmonologists; an advanced practice nurse; genetic counselors and a social worker.
+Our expert care team of Yale Medicine physicians includes a cardiologist who is board-certified in pediatric and adult cardiology; a pediatric cardiologist; an adult cardiologist; and pulmonologists.
+The team also includes an advanced practice nurse, genetic counselors and a social worker.

 Patients have access to advanced diagnostic imaging, including echocardiography and MRI.